 Important notes about the BYOL licensing model

-The BYOL (Bring Your Own License) licensing model is one that relies on your purchasing a software license key separately from our openvpn.net website and activating it on your Access Server installations.
+The BYOL (Bring Your Own License) licensing model is one that relies on your purchasing a software license key separately from our openvpn.net website and activating it on your Access Server installation.
 This locks the key to the current hardware/software configuration on the instance in question.
-Making changes to the instance like imaging and relaunching it, or changing the instance type, or enabling autoscaling, will result in the license key becoming invalid, requiring you to contact us for support on this.
-See our troubleshooting page regarding BYOL type license keys for more information.
+Making changes to the instance like imaging and relaunching it, or changing the instance type, or enabling auto-scaling, will result in the license key becoming invalid, requiring you to contact us for support on this.
+See our troubleshooting page regarding BYOL type license keys for more information on how to request a license key reissue or check the licensing state of your BYOL type key.
+If you expect to have to change instance virtual hardware type or use auto-scaling on Amazon then we urge you to use our Amazon AWS tiered instances instead.

 It's also important to note here that when you launch the BYOL type AMI with the instructions given below, then you do not actually need to provide a license key.
 If you do not provide a license key, the Access Server goes into a type of demonstration mode where all functions are available without time limit, but only 2 simultaneous VPN connections can be made at a time.
 To unlock more connections, you need to purchase and activate a license key on your Access Server installation.